hewenhan/playYoutubeFromPi/README.md

 ### Use Netscape cookie file:

-Save the cookie file from your browser to a file named `cookie.txt` in the same directory as the script.
+Save the cookie file from your browser to a file named `cookies.txt` in the same directory as the script.

 ### select recommended video list

-First you need to save the cookie file from your browser to a file named `cookie.txt` in the same directory as the script.
+First you need to save the cookie file from your browser to a file named `cookies.txt` in the same directory as the script.
 Then you can use the following command to select the recommended video list:

 ```bash
 ./ytplayer.py